 Our school is welcoming and friendly.
-There is a sense of respect and kindness throughout the school.
-Students are active in parish and local community activities and enjoy representing the school.
+Respect for all is key to our school values and there is genuine kindness and compassion for others.
+Students are involved in parish and community events and enjoy representing the school with pride.
 The school is a safe and happy environment where students are encouraged to do their best.